 This behavior requires the following: - The time between the output of the signal "Prewarning" and the end of stepper must be sufficiently set. - The function "Stop at end of stepper" is switched off.

-Only this way it can be guaranteed that the part can be completely welded before reaching the end of stepper.
+Only this way, it can be guaranteed that the part can be completely welded.

 The timer must be informed about the executed electrode exchange either via "Electrodes have been replaced" or via GUI (BOS).